tubbo/saur/README.md

 Install the CLI with `deno install`:

-    deno install --allow-all create-saur-app https://deno.land/x/saur/cli.js
+    deno install --allow-run --allow-write saur https://deno.land/x/saur/cli.js

-Then create your app using the new command:
+Then create your app using the `new` command:

-    create-saur-app my-app
+    saur new my-app
     cd my-app

 You'll get an **index.js** file to start out.

-Add your routes in there, and start defining your controllers.
+Generate code by running the `generate` command:

+    saur generate controller home

+And start the server by running:

+    saur server

+You can also run tests:

+    deno test

 ## Usage